Subdirectly irreducible medial quandles: Classification of SI 2-reductive or involutory medial quandles

 \begin{theorem} The only infinite SI involutory medial quandles are Alexander quandles $(\Z_{2^\infty},-1)$ and the quasi-reductive quandle $\siq(\Z_{2^\infty},-1,\{\left[\frac 0{2}\right]_\sim\})$. \end{theorem}

-\begin{proof} The only infinite subdirectly irreducible abelian group where the multiplication by~$2$ is not 1-1, is $\Z_{2^\infty}$.
+\begin{proof} The only infinite subdirectly irreducible abelian group where the multiplication by~$2$ is not a bijection is $\Z_{2^\infty}$.
 Since $2\Z_{2^\infty}=\Z_{2^\infty}$, we have $|C|=1$ and the choice of the element in~$C$ is not important, according to Lemma~\ref{lm11:subdir}. \end{proof}

 2mm \paragraph*{\bf Acknowledgement} We would like to thank David Stanovsk\'y for his valuable comments and fruitful discussion, and Keith Kearnes for giving to us details of Bergman's construction.
-We also wish to thank the referee for his/her helpful remarks which allowed to improve the paper considerably.
+We also wish to thank the referee for his/her comment that each SI medial quandle of quasi-affine type is connected which allowed to complete the classification of infinite SI medial quandles.

+After revised version of our paper was submitted, Joseph D.Cyr \cite{C} sent to us a direct proof that each SI medial quandle of set type is quasi-reductive (which follows from his more general results).
+In the paper, it follows from Theorems~\ref{thm:KK} and \ref{thm:all_class}.